jfreeze/horizon/docs/horizon-helper-scripts.md

 Usage: freebsd_setup.sh [user@]host
 ```

-This `freebsd_setup.sh`script automates the initial setup of a newly created FreeBSD host.
-This script automates configuration of elevated privileges, configures SSH keys, and disables password login, and updates the system.
+The `freebsd_setup.sh` script automates the initial setup of a newly created FreeBSD host.
+This script automates configuration of elevated privileges, configures SSH keys, disables password login, and updates the system.

 It performs the following tasks:
 - Ensures `doas` command (replacement for `sudo`) is installed.